luke-carbo/grocery-dash/README.md

 Avoid the security guard, collect all items, and reach the exit.

 ## Story
-You are a security guard bla bla bla
+You are a security guard bla bla bla (to be continued)

 ## Prerequisites